-Twister4Azure supports caching of broadcast data ensuring that only a single retrieval or transmission of Broadcast data occurs per node per iteration.
+The loop variant data (δ values in Code 1) needs to be broadcasted to all the tasks in an iteration.
+With Twister4Azure users can specify broadcast data for iterative as well as non-iterative jobs.
+In typical data-intensive iterative computations, the loopvariant data ( $\delta$ ) is orders of magnitude smaller than the loop-invariant data.
+Currently Twister4Azure uses a combination of Azure blob storage and Azure tables to communicate the broadcast data.
+Twister4Azure supports caching of broadcast data ensuring that only a single retrieval of Broadcast data occurs per node per iteration.
 This increases the efficiency of broadcasting when there are more than one map/reduce/merge worker per worker-role and when there are multiple waves of map tasks per iteration.
-Some of our experiments contained up to 64 such tasks per worker-role per iteration.
+Some of our experiments contained up to 64 such tasks per worker-role.
+Section 5.3 analyses the overhead of data broadcasting and introduces a new primitive to support certain types of broadcast operations.